Is Coconut Water Good for Diarrhea? What You Need to Know

 | Fruit Juice | Poor | High sugar, minimal electrolytes | Should generally be avoided | High fructose can worsen loose stools |

-When Coconut Water Can Help, and When It Is Not Enough
+When Is Coconut Water Good for Diarrhea, and When Is It Not Enough?

 Coconut Water Is a Reasonable Supportive Drink When:

-- Diarrhea is mild (a few loose stools, not watery or frequent)
+- Diarrhea is mild, a few loose stools, not watery or very frequent

 - No signs of dehydration (normal urination, moist mouth)

-- You can keep fluids down (no repeated vomiting)
+- You can keep fluids down without repeated vomiting

-- Used as an additional fluid alongside ORS and water
+- Used as an additional fluid alongside ORS and plain water

 - Stools are frequent and watery